Data is like water for forward-thinking companies: it keeps them alive, allowing them to outsmart the competition and

 Data that’s poorly organized, confusing or hard to analyze is virtually useless.

 That’s why Pathmatics built a Custom Alerts feature into its platform.
 This feature makes it possible to receive alerts about activity from specific advertisers, websites and ad networks in real-time.
 This makes it much more intuitive to parse through our data on 64,000 advertisers, 27,000 publishers, 700+ ad services and 32 million creatives.

-This post breaks down how Custom Alerts make your data more accessible and useful.
+This post breaks down how real-time intelligence Custom Alerts make your data more accessible and useful.

 What Are Pathmatics Custom Alerts?

 Custom alerts will email you on a predetermined frequency whenever a major action occurs for any advertiser, website or ad network that you specify.
 For any advertiser, website or ad network, you’ll receive alerts if any of the following actions occurs:

 - New significant advertisers (advertisers who rise significantly in spend rank)